Mudrikkaushik/Computer-Vision/README.md

 * Pose and Holistic Detection
 * Object Detection and Tracking

-In this Repository I have shred Following projects:
+In this Repository I have shared Following projects:
 * Hand Recognition
 * pose Estimation
 * Finger Counting